Tayzonxperia/TetoRC/COMPILE.md

 1. Standard
 -----------
-Standard creates a standard binary usable for an purpose
+Standard creates a standard binary usable for any purpose

 2. Debug
 --------